QuantEcon/lecture-source-py/source/rst/arellano.rst

 * high volatility of consumption relative to output

-Notably, long recessions caused by bad draws in the income process increase the government's incentive to default
+Notably, long recessions caused by bad draws in the income process increase the government's incentive to default.

 This can lead to